Theories about Alexander the Great in the Quran: Arabic traditions

 Alexander the Great features prominently in early Arabic literature.
 There are many surviving versions of the Alexander romance in Arabic that were written after the conquest of Islam.
 It is also thought that pre-Islamic Arabic versions of the Alexander romance may have existed.

 Excavations in Eastern Arabia show that the ancient Arab dynasty 'Abiel' minted coins portraying Alexander the Great with horns.

 The earliest surviving Arabic narrative of the Alexander romance was composed by Umara ibn Zayd (767–815 AD).
 In the tale, Alexander the Great travels a great deal, builds the Wall against Gog and Magog, searches for the Water of Life (Fountain of Youth), and encounters angels who give him a "wonder-stone" that both weighs more than any other stone but is also as light as dust.
 This wonder-stone is meant to admonish Alexander for his ambitions and indicate that his lust for conquest and eternal life will not end until his death.
 The story of the wonder-stone is not found in the Syriac Christian legend, but is found in Jewish Talmudic traditions about Alexander as well as in Persian traditions.

-A South Arabian Alexander legend was written by the Yemenite traditionist Wahb ibn Munabbih (?–732 AD) and this legend was later incorporated in a book by Ibn Hisham (?–833 AD) regarding the history of the Himyarite Kingdom in ancient Yemen.
+A South Arabian Alexander legend was written by the Yemenite traditionist Wahb ibn Munabbih (d.
+732 AD) and this legend was later incorporated in a book by Ibn Hisham (d.
+833 AD) regarding the history of the Himyarite Kingdom in ancient Yemen.
 In the Yemenite variation, Dhul-Qarnayn is identified with an ancient king of Yemen named Tubba', rather than Alexander the Great, but the Arabic story still describes the story of Alexander's Wall against Gog and Magog and his quest for the Water of Life.
 The story also mentions that Dhul-Qarnayn (Tubba') visited a castle with glass walls and visited the Brahmins of India.
 The South Arabian legend was composed within the context of the division between the South Arabs and North Arabs that began with the Battle of Marj Rahit in 684 AD and consolidated over two centuries.